Parameter controller utilization techniques

 TIPS

-Advantages of Target Tracking
+Advantages of target tracking

 Each part only performs simple rotational and translational movements, and complex movements are controlled by target tracking.